DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * The Macros RTE_HASH_BUCKET_ENTRIES_MAX and RTE_HASH_KEY_LENGTH_MAX are
   deprecated and will be removed with version 2.2.

+* The function rte_jhash2 is deprecated and should be removed.

 * Significant ABI changes are planned for struct rte_mbuf, struct rte_kni_mbuf, and several ``PKT_RX_`` flags will be removed, to support unified packet type from release 2.1.
 Those changes may be enabled in the upcoming release 2.1